moov-io/ach/README.md

 ### Docker

 We publish a [public Docker image `moov/ach`](https://hub.docker.com/r/moov/ach/) from Docker Hub or use this repository.
 No configuration is required to serve on `:8080` and metrics at `:9090/metrics` in Prometheus format.
-We also have Docker images for [OpenShift](https://quay.io/repository/moov/ach?tab=tags) published as `quay.io/moov/ach`.

 Pull & start the Docker image:
 ```